PBAP123/migrator/README.md

 - **Custom Backup Destinations**: Choose where your backups are stored:
   - Define any local folder or network share as your backup location
   - Configuration persists between sessions
+- **Multi-System Backup Organization**: Organize backups from multiple computers:
+  - Automatically creates subdirectories based on hostname for each system
+  - Prevents file conflicts when backing up multiple machines to the same location
+  - Provides commands for easily listing and managing backups by host
+  - Compatible with existing backup files created before this feature
 - **Dynamic Path Handling**: Intelligent system-specific path handling:
   - Automatically detects usernames and home directory paths during backup
   - Adapts paths to match the target system during restoration